Alex Lacamoire: Career

 Lacamoire is the Music Supervisor of Dear Evan Hansen, a musical for which he won his third Tony award and his third Grammy award.
 He was the music director, orchestrator and co-arranger of Carmen Jones, later known as Carmen La Cubana, a 2016 Cuban adaptation of Georges Bizet's Carmen.
 The adaptation features the classic opera score using all-new Cuban musical arrangements.
 For that Cuban-American production, Lacamoire related it entailed channeling music that's “in my blood.”
 The show began a European tour in July 2018.

 In late 2017, Lacamoire reunited with Lin-Manuel Miranda on his song "Almost Like Praying" to benefit Hurricane Maria relief and recovery operations in Puerto Rico.

 Lacamoire was the Executive Music Producer on the film The Greatest Showman in late 2017.

 In March 2018, Lacamoire produced Lin-Manuel Miranda's March 2018 Hamildrop, "Found/Tonight".
 The song also featured Ben Platt.
 In April 2018, Lacamoire arranged Miranda's April 2018 Hamildrop, "First Burn".
 The song featured the 5 Elizas who took on the role after Phillipa Soo left the show in July 2016.

 In July 2018, Alex Lacamoire appeared on The Hamilcast: A Hamilton Podcast for a series of three episodes.
 The episodes included a musical breakdown of "The Schuyler Sisters" as well as an in-depth discussion of the music from Hamilton.

 In May 2019, Lacamoire received an honorary Doctor of Music degree from Berklee College of Music.

 In April 2021, Lacamoire worked as score composer and executive music producer for Lin-Manuel Miranda's animated movie, Sony Pictures Animation's Vivo, which was released on Netflix on August 6, 2021.

 Along with Bill Sherman and Kurt Crowley, Lacamoire produced the music for the 2021 film Tick, Tick...
-Boom! (film), arranging and adapting songs by composer Jonathan Larson.
+Boom!, arranging and adapting songs by composer Jonathan Larson.